 Don’t forget to visit our SHOP for stickers to label coloured items at home, or to buy self-labelled colouring pencils/felt pens, crayons etc. Make sure your child’s teacher labels all the coloured items in the classroom too to ensure your child is not bewildered and embarrassed by not knowing, say, which coloured pencil he is supposed to use to colour in some of his work.

-Although colour blindness is a condition which is obviously a Special Educational Need, the current stance of the English Government is that it does not fall within their definition of a Special Educational Need, the Government’s definition of disability being too tightly drawn to allow for any support for colour blind pupils.
+Although colour blindness is a condition which is obviously a Special Educational Need, the current stance of the English Government is that it may not fall within their definition of a Special Educational Need.
+However, this is the latest statement by the Secretary of State for Education (December 2014)

 If you discover that your child is colour blind try and obtain written evidence from the optician which you can then copy to the school so that the information is held with your child’s records.
 Most opticians do not have advice sheets to give you but you can download information from this website under the Teachers section.